jonwho/CoinFlip/README.md

 references hold many values where each value is a JSON format string to represent a purchase record.
 A purchase record holds info like date of purchase, quantity of coin in purchase, and amount in sales of purchase.
+We also store our database of frequently-traded assets within a child whose name reflect the metal and type (coin vs. bullion) of the asset.

 ## Data Collection
-We are using 2 sources for our app.
+We are using 3 sources for our app.
 For gold/silver/platinum futures we are periodically updating our live data through Yahoo's finance ticker in the COMEX/NYMEX commodity futures market.
 While for historical data on spot prices we are using Quandl's API to get data from the past based on London spot prices.
+We also populated our database of frequently traded assets with a webscraper gathering information from APMEX's precious metals trading page.

 ## Building the app
 We used JavaScript and jQuery whenever it made tasks easier.
 Most of the work